tony-aw/broadcast/README.md

 First, ‘broadcast’ provides functions for broadcasted element-wise binary operations between any 2 arrays.
-They support are optimised for a large set of relational-, arithmetic-, Boolean-, and string operations.
+They support a large set of relational-, arithmetic-, Boolean-, and string operations.
 These functions have clear broadcasting rules, making it easy to accurately predict the dimensions of the result.